Creation of the Attached Biodiversity Project

 2. The firm will purchase a secure hardware/software package to hold the project's wildlife trafficker database (see 2023 Journal of Cybersecurity)

-3. The firm will hire and deploy a secure four-person team to Pretoria, South Africa.
+3. The firm will hire and deploy a secure four-person team to Nairobi, Kenya.
 This team will consist of two investigators, an office manager, and an IT specialist.
-This team will provide evidence that can only be acquired by intelligence-gathering methods deployed within South Africa.
+This team will provide evidence that can only be acquired by intelligence-gathering methods deployed within East Africa.
 They will feed such intelligence to the SIU's main office.